Widow's succession: United Kingdom

-MPs who stood down from office
+MPs who resigned from office

 Historically, women would get into politics by taking the seat of her husband.
 Nancy Astor became the first ever British female Member of Parliament to take her seat after her husband Waldorf was appointed to the House of Lords.
 Astor was the MP for Plymouth Sutton in Devon.

-At the 2019 general election, two Conservative MPs stood down amidst controversy and were succeeded by their wives.
+At the 2019 general election, two Conservative MPs resigned amidst controversy and were succeeded by their wives.